Security-Onion-Solutions/securityonion-docs/elastalert.rst

 This is governed by the use of ``use_count_query: true`` in each rule file.

 If you would like to view the data for the match, you can simply remark this line in the rule file(s).
-Keep in mind, this may impact performance negatively, so testing the change in a single file at a time may be the best approach.
+This may impact performance negatively, so testing the change in a single file at a time may be the best approach.

 Timeframe
 ~~~~~~~~~

-Keep in mind, for queries that span greater than a minute back in time, you may want to add the following fields to your rule to ensure searching occurs as planned (for example, for 10 minutes):
+For queries that span greater than a minute back in time, you may want to add the following fields to your rule to ensure searching occurs as planned (for example, for 10 minutes):

 ::